First Time With Us?

 - Enhanced practices for cleaning and disinfecting

 - Social distancing practiced except as required for treatment

 Procedures for Patients

-- You must wear your own mask to the appointment.
-This may be a homemade cloth version.
+- You must wear a mask to the appointment, even if you are fully vaccinated.
 Nose and mouth must be completely covered.
-A mask with a valve is not permitted.
 It is required to wear your mask for the entire time in the office.
+A mask with a vent or valve is not permitted.

 Procedures for Staff

-- Subject to same screening criteria as patients prior to each workday
+- Same screening criteria as patients prior to each workday.

-- Follow social distancing practices at all times except as required for treatment.
+- Social distancing except as required for treatment.

 - Wear mask at all times.